zyzo/izberg-api-python/README.md

 ### Get order infos

-* Each Order is divided into 3 parts:
+* Each order is divided into 3 parts:
-    * The Order object contains the summary of the order: total amount, adress, shipping, and the list of merchants concerned by the order (for example, 3 products have been ordered, 2 of them belong to merchant_1 and 1 of them belongs to merchand_2).
+    * The <code>Order</code> object contains the summary of the order: total amount, adress, shipping, and the list of merchants concerned by the order (for example, 3 products have been ordered, 2 of them belong to merchant_1 and 1 of them belongs to merchand_2).
-    * The MerchantOrder object: It contains all the infos a merchant recieves when an order is made and one or more products of the order are his.(for example, merchant_1 recieves a list of 2 items)
+    * The <code>MerchantOrder</code> object: It contains all the infos a merchant recieves when an order is made and one or more products of the order are his.(for example, merchant_1 recieves a list of 2 items)
-    * The OrderItem object contains the product informations and size.
+    * The <code>OrderItem</code> object contains the product informations and size.

 Orders, Merchant Orders and Items are available in the /order section of your dashboard.
 Let's display infos about the order number 6.